 SVG is also quite versatile.
 The graphics can be animated, adding interest and value to the content.
 Filters can also be applied, and the whole thing can be controlled with scripting.

 The predominance of SVG on internet content is often underestimated.
-On some websites, such as Adobe’s site, the interactive tabs that allow a viewer to search, sign in, or see the menu are all SVG.
+On some websites, such as Google Search, the search type tabs that allow a user to select between text search, image search, video search and so on, are all using SVG icons as you can see in the screenshot below.

-Another, less interactive function of SVG is in many of the graphics found on a web page.
-This can include the company logo, icons or vector pattern fills in the page background.
+Another, less interactive function of SVG is in many of the graphics found on websites.
+This can include the company logo, icons (as we saw above) or vector pattern fills in the page background.

 A developer can use any of the below tools to create SVG graphics.